This article explains how to send product listings to eBay.

 Tip!
 Hover over the question marks next to the fields to see a description of the field and suggestions for possible values.

 Note: it used to be mandatory to have EAN/GTIN codes for eBay, but not anymore.
-If you do not have EAN/GTIN codes, select ‘UPC’ as ID Type and make sure you select a field that has the value ‘Does not apply’.
+For eBay EU: If you do not have EAN/GTIN codes, select ‘EAN’ as ID Type and make sure you select a field that has the value ‘Does not apply’.
+For eBay US: If you do not have UPC/GTIN codes, select ‘UPC’ as ID Type and make sure you select a field that has the value ‘Does not apply’.

 In the Build step you also need to select Profiles for your Shipping, Payment and Return policies.
 If you have set these policies up but can't find them, you might need to enable them first.
 For more information, see this link.
 In Channable, you can automatically select the profiles you have configured in eBay.